 Not Requesting Donations

 Fundraising events are all about raising as much money as possible, so do not be afraid to ask for donations.
+Often, charitable organisations raise more money by using peer to peer fundraising, as this spreads the word quicker and ultimately gains more donations without needing to push guests for money.
 You may think it is uncouth to outright ask for money, but nobody in attendance will feel offended.
 A lot of the attendees may not even be aware that you will accept additional donations on top of the admission fee if you do not ask for them.

 An Overstuffed Event